JordiPolo/dataframe/README.md

 ## TODO

-Example of usage with CSV file
+- Example of usage with CSV file
-Finish Statistics module
+- Finish Statistics module
-Deal with more situations (negative numbers as input, etc.)
+- Deal with exceptions (negative numbers as input, etc.)
-Setting of subtable data
+- Setting of subtable data